Barnsley Early Start and Family Services

 The government are offering a grant to help cover the money spent on start-up fees for childminding.

-You'll need to apply within two months of becoming a registered childminder to receive the £600 start-up grant.
+You'll need to apply within two months of becoming a registered childminder to get the £600 start-up grant.

 Find out more about the childminder start-up grant.